CyVerse-learning-materials/dnasubway_guide/docs/step3.md

 2. Click 'BLASTN' again to view the results.
 3. Click 'BLASTX'; wait until the flashing icon displays 'V' (view).
 4. Click 'BLASTX' again to view the results.
-5. Click on \'JBrowse\' and then click \'Full-screen View\' in the upper-left.
+5. Click on 'JBrowse' and then click 'Full-screen View' in the upper-left.
-6. In the \'Available Tracks\' menu, add the Blastn and Blastx tracks.
+6. In the 'Available Tracks' menu, add the Blastn and Blastx tracks.

-??? tip "Useful definitions"
+??? tip "Useful Definitions"
         **Some Useful Definitions**
     -   **BLAST:** Basic Local Alignment Search Tool (BLAST) is an algorithm that search databases of biological sequence information